LSD is one of the most powerful hallucinogenic drugs. It alters your perception of reality and has a high potential for abuse.

-LSD is one of the strongest hallucinogenic drugs.
-It can disrupt the normal functioning of your brain, possibly for the short term, or possibly for life.
+Note: It can disrupt the normal functioning of your brain, short term or for life.

 It was discovered in 1938 in a fungus that grows on rye and other grains.

 Effects of LSD